 We all know that professional window cleaners use a squeegee.
 They begin with a mild soapy water solution (or their proprietary variant) applied with a microfiber sleeved applicator, then they dry off the window with a skillful curved sweep of the squeegee.
 It is great for large expanses of glass, and I do this myself on the sliding doors that we also have in addition to all these jalousies.
 The panes of jalousies do not really lend themselves to this proven technique, because there are all the tops and all the bottoms, each of which is a very small window.
 This multiplies the work a great deal, and you also end up with wet parts at either end of each jalousie by beside the clip.

-So basically, the best widow washing method for non-jalousie windows, is pretty useless for jalousies.
+So sadly, the best window washing method for non-jalousie windows, is a bit troublesome for jalousies.

 Automotive bug wash (good)